stevenmnocent/azure-network-protocols/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_20c36a1818e04221ba47a4771bbecf95~mv2.png" height="80%" width="80%" alt="Network Security Groups (NSGs) and Inspecting Network Protocols"/>
 </p>
 <p>
-16. Observe how we are beginning to receive replies again for ICMP Traffic, then click Ctrl + C to stop the non-stop ping.
+Step 16: Observe the resumption of replies for ICMP traffic, and then press "Ctrl + C" to stop the non-stop ping.
 </p>

 <p>